RURAL AYURVEDIC PRACTITIONER (RAP-A)

-By NCTA Team Last Updated: September 10, 2025Overview:
+By NCTA Team Last Updated: October 29, 2025Course Description:

-The Rural Ayurvedic Practitioner (RMP-A) is a 12-month certificate program (600 hours) offered by the National Council of Training Academy (NCTA), specially designed for individuals aspiring to build a career in Ayurvedic healthcare and rural community medicine.
+The Rural Ayurvedic Practitioner (RMP-A) is a 12-month certificate Ayurveda program (600 hours), offered by the National Council of Training Academy (NCTA), specially designed for individuals aspiring to build a career in Ayurvedic healthcare and rural community medicine.
 This program equips learners with in-depth knowledge of Ayurvedic principles, herbal medicine, preventive health practices, and patient care, enabling them to contribute effectively to primary healthcare in rural India.

 Students will gain hands-on training in Ayurvedic diagnostic techniques such as Nadi Pariksha (pulse examination) and Dosha analysis, along with practical skills in preparing and dispensing herbal formulations, managing diet and lifestyle therapies, and providing first-aid and basic patient care.
 The curriculum blends traditional wisdom with modern community healthcare needs, making graduates capable of delivering holistic and affordable health solutions.